 The Vatican has also managed to get the principle of subsidiarity adopted by the EU.
 In effect, this means that churches remain under national law and must not conform to EU human rights legislation.

 Whilst this could be seen as Muslim persecution of Christians, it could also apply to the Roman Catholic Church.
-Historically, Papal persection of Christians has been 'justified' on the grounds of heresy - denying the seven sacraments, and in particular the sacraments of communion (mass) and confession (the right to forgive sin).
+Historically, Papal persecution of Christians has been ‘justified’ on the grounds of heresy – denying the seven sacraments, and in particular the sacraments of communion (mass) and confession (the right to forgive sin), link.

 Papal persecution started in earnest with the Waldenses in France under Pope Alexander III (1159-1181) and with the Eastern Orthodox Church via the Crusades, followed by the Papal Inquisition (13th century), the Spanish Inquisition (15th century) and the Huguenots (16th century).
 Individuals such as John Calas were martyred as late as the 18th century.
 Horrific detail of the tortures used can be found at Fox’s Book of Martyrs.
 How many suffered?

-Furthermore, can Rome be aligned with the second beast of Rev 13.11-18, the false prophet?
+Furthermore, can Rome be aligned with the second beast of Revelation 13:11-18, the false prophet?
 Is this beast the Antichrist, rather than the first beast?
-There are good grounds to believe that this is the case - see Who is the World Dictator?.
-If this is the case, then we can expect Rome to force false worship and the 'mark of the beast' upon the world (Rev 13.15-17).
+There are good grounds to believe that this is the case – see Who is the World Dictator?
+If this is the case, then we can expect Rome to enforce false worship and the ‘mark of the beast’ upon the world (Rev 13:15-17).

-Let us assume that Rome is the future persecutor seen in Rev 13.11-18 and Rev 17.
+Let us assume that Rome is the future persecutor seen in Revelation 13:11-18 and Revelation 17.
 How might this work out in reality?
 As discussed in The Pattern of Papal Persecutions, a mechanism is being prepared and involves the collaboration of Rome, the EU and the UN:

-According to prophecy, the apostate World Church (the ecclesiastical Babylon of Rev 17) will suffer sudden and catastrophic destruction.
+According to prophecy, the apostate World Church (the ecclesiastical Babylon of Revelation 17) will suffer sudden and catastrophic destruction.
 How?
-Destruction comes from the other end time Babylon - the commercial and economic Babylon of Rev 18.
-This final world system, controlled by a humanistic World Government and the powerful ten-horned beast of Rev 13.1 conspires to destroy the ecclesiastical Babylon:
+Destruction comes from the other end time Babylon – the commercial and economic Babylon of Rev 18.
+This final world system, controlled by a humanistic World Government and the powerful ten-horned beast of Rev 13:1 conspires to destroy the ecclesiastical Babylon:

 Why does this happen?
-A plausible explanation is that the political beast of Rev 13.1-10 is godless and its leader, the end time world dictator, demands that the world worship him alone (2 Thes 2.4)(Rev 13.8).
-The end time World Church, although corrupt and 'Babylonish', will probably still acknowledge God as supreme above all creation, and so stands in the way of the aspirations of the end time world ruler.
+A plausible explanation is that the political beast of Revelation 13:1-10 is godless and its leader, the end time world dictator, demands that the world worship him alone (2 Thes 2:4)(Rev 13:8).
+The end time World Church, although corrupt and ‘Babylonish’, will probably still acknowledge God as supreme above all creation, and so stands in the way of the aspirations of the end time world ruler.